Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-Combine studies in civil and infrastructure engineering and business management to help you become an engineering manager, capable of providing technical and business leadership.
+Combine studies in civil and infrastructure engineering and business management to help you become a manager capable of providing technical and business leadership.

 Civil and infrastructure engineers plan, design, construct, supervise, manage and maintain essential infrastructure in modern communities.